thorstenMueller/Audio-to-Voice-Dataset/README.md

 ## Notes
 * The Whisper model transcription process may take some time, especially for longer audio files.
 * For best results, ensure the input audio file has clear speech with minimal background noise.

+## Demo
+I added a german and english demo wave audio and it's created output in the `test-data` directory.
+As you can see it must be checked and adjusted after creation, but it should be a valid start for your voice cloning journey.

 ## What's next?
 Use this voice dataset to create a human like sounding voice clone **locally** using tools like Piper or Coqui TTS.
 Please check my step by step tutorial videos on my "Thorsten-Voice" youtube channel and subscribe if you like open source voice technology - Thank you :).